-- "Executive Compensation Discussion and Analysis Elements of Compensation Short-Term Incentive Plan".
-In respect of Ms. Bélec, the amounts showed for Fiscal 2016 and Fiscal 2015 also include an amount of \$15,000 representing a premium to acknowledge her additional responsibilities related to the Company's Global Sales & Consumer Experience division and a signing bonus of \$100,000, respectively. - (3) Dollar values disclosed in this column correspond to the dollar values in the "Compensatory Change" column of the Defined Benefit Plan table and to the "Compensatory" column of the Defined Contribution Plan table.
-See "Executive Compensation Discussion and Analysis Pension Plan Benefits". - (4) Perquisites and other personal benefits which, in the aggregate, are worth less than \$50,000 or 10% of the total annual base salary of a NEO are not included under "All Other Compensation".
-For all of the NEOs, the amounts presented under "All Other Compensation" include post-retirement benefits (life and health insurance) as well as the following: for Mr. Boisjoli, an amount of \$55,918 for Fiscal 2016 representing a car (\$38,419) and BRP products (\$17,499) perquisite allowances and, for Fiscal 2014, an amount of \$34,113 representing a gain upon disposal of the automobile provided by the Company; for Mr. Martel, compensatory payments made in respect of the vesting of options under the Legacy LTIP; for Mr. Villemure, payments made to him in connection with his foreign assignment on behalf of the Company, including a foreign assignment premium and related allowances for housing and transportation, together with gross-up for related taxes (representing, for Fiscal 2016, an amount of U.S.\$335,272 converted to Canadian dollars using an exchange rate of 1.4080, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 29, 2016); for Ms. Cirillo, for Fiscal 2016, an amount of \$590,459 representing a payment made to her further to her termination of employment as Senior Vice President, Global Human Resources and Health, Safety & Security of the Company, effective January 6, 2016 (please refer to section "Termination and Change of Control Benefits" for more details with regards to Ms. Cirillo's termination agreement.). - (5) For Fiscal 2016, this represents a base salary of U.S.\$416,151 and an amount earned under the STIP of U.S.\$160,759 converted to Canadian dollars using an exchange rate of 1.4080, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 29, 2016.
-For Fiscal 2015, this represents a base salary of U.S.\$405,013 and an amount earned under the STIP of U.S.\$275,510 converted to Canadian dollars using an exchange rate of 1.2717, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 30, 2015.
-For Fiscal 2014, this represents a base salary of U.S.\$396,101 and an amount earned under the STIP of U.S.\$281,925 converted to Canadian dollars using an exchange rate of 1.1119, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 31, 2014. - (6) Ms. Bélec joined the Company on June 1, 2014.
-For Fiscal 2015, Ms. Bélec was entitled to an annualized base salary of \$335,000. - (7) Ms. Cirillo ceased to serve as the Company's Senior Vice President, Global Human Resources and Health, Safety & Security of the Company on January 6, 2016.
-For Fiscal 2016, Ms. Cirillo was entitled to an annualized base salary of \$340,891.
+(3) Dollar values disclosed in this column correspond to the dollar values in the "Compensatory Change" column of the Defined Benefit Plan table and to the "Compensatory" column of the Defined Contribution Plan table.
+See "Executive Compensation - Discussion and Analysis - Pension Plan Benefits".

+(4) Perquisites and other personal benefits which, in the aggregate, are worth less than \$50,000 or 10% of the total annual base salary of a NEO are not included under "All Other Compensation".
+For Messrs.
+Boisjoli, Villemure and Lapointe, the amounts presented under "All Other Compensation" include post-retirement benefits (life and health insurance).
+For Messrs Martel and Langelier, for Fiscal 2016 and Fiscal 2015, the amounts include compensatory payments made in respect of the vesting of options under the Legacy LTIP.
+For Mr. Villemure, for Fiscal 2017 this amount includes payments made to him in connection with his foreign assignment on behalf of the Company, including a foreign assignment premium and related allowances for housing and transportation, together with gross-up for related taxes (representing, for Fiscal 2017, an amount of U.S.\$320,570 converted to Canadian dollars using an exchange rate of 1.3030, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 31, 2017).

+(5) For Fiscal 2017, this represents a base salary of U.S.\$416,151 and an amount earned under the STIP of U.S.\$245,321 converted to Canadian dollars using an exchange rate of 1.3030, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 31, 2017.
+For Fiscal 2016, this represents a base salary of U.S.\$416,151 and an amount earned under the STIP of U.S.\$160,759 converted to Canadian dollars using an exchange rate of 1.4080, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 29, 2016.
+For Fiscal 2015, this represents a base salary of U.S.\$405,013 and an amount earned under the STIP of U.S.\$275,510 converted to Canadian dollars using an exchange rate of 1.2717, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars using an exchange rate of 1.2717, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars using an exchange rate of 1.2717, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars using an exchange rate of 1.2717, being the noon rate of exchange posted by the Bank of Canada for conversion of U.S.\$ into Canadian dollars on January 30, 2015.